bitrise-io/devcenter/_articles/jp/deploy/android-deploy/generate-and-deploy-multiple-flavor-apks-in-a-single-workflow.md

 ## Signing and deploying multi-flavor APKs

-1. Add one `Sign APK` Step AFTER `Gradle Runner` Step if it's missing from your workflow.
+1. Add one `Android Sign` Step AFTER `Gradle Runner` Step if it's missing from your workflow.
 2. Set the `$BITRISE_APK_PATH_LIST` in the `apk path` input field which will make sure all the required APKs will get code signed with the keystore file you uploaded to the `Code Signing` tab.
 Check out [how you can upload your keystore file to bitrise.io](/code-signing/android-code-signing/android-code-signing-using-bitrise-sign-apk-step/#create-a-signed-apk-with-the-sign-apk-step/).
 The Step will export a `$BITRISE_SIGNED_APK_PATH` env var output which lists all your signed build variants.
-3. Make sure you set the following input fields in the `Sign APK` Step:
+3. Make sure you set the following input fields in the `Android Sign` Step:
 - `Keystore url`
 - `Keystore password`
 - `Keystore alias`
-4. Add the `Google Play Deploy` Step AFTER the `Sign APK` step.
+4. Add the `Google Play Deploy` Step AFTER the `Android Sign` step.
 5. Set the `$BITRISE_SIGNED_APK_PATH` env var in the `APK or App Bundle file path` Step input field so that `Google Play Deploy` can release all your build variants to the app store.